Looking to buy a Reach Truck? Read this first.This short article will guide you through the ins and outs of purchasing a reach forklift truck. Th

 Top Load Beam Height

-The higher the beam, the more lift-off you need.
-While 6-8″ may work at lower levels, plan for 12″ or more at greater heights due to the factors listed above.
+The higher the beam, the more lift-off clearance you need.
+While 6–8 inches may work at lower levels, plan for 12 inches or more at greater heights due to mast deflection, load weight, uneven floor conditions, and rack tilt.

 COMMENTS